merty/wordpress-move/README.md

 Upgrade Notice
 ------------

+**1.3.2**
+The bug that was causing problems with other plugins has been fixed.
+Previous releases were omitting NULL fields and causing data loss as a result.

 **1.3.1**

 Performance has been improved and several bugs have been fixed.
 Also, if the Safe Mode is disabled, operations will not be interrupted by the maximum execution time error anymore.